dlstreamer/dlstreamer/docs/source/architecture_2.0/architecture_2.0.md

 # Architecture 2.0

-> **Note:** The Architecture 2.0 approach is being deprecated in favor of aligning Intel® DL Streamer with [GStreamer analytics library](https://gstreamer.freedesktop.org/documentation/analytics/index.html).
+> **Note:** The Architecture 2.0 approach is being deprecated in favor of aligning Deep Learning Streamer with [GStreamer analytics library](https://gstreamer.freedesktop.org/documentation/analytics/index.html).

-Intel® DL Streamer Pipeline Framework release 2022.2 introduces new architecture 2.0, aiming for the following goals:
+Deep Learning Streamer Pipeline Framework release 2022.2 introduces new architecture 2.0, aiming for the following goals:

 1. **Memory interop on CPU and GPU.** Provide independent sub-component